-So Alfa Romeo needed Hoffman if it was ever to chase valuable Yankee dollars.
+So Alfa Romeo (itals) needed (end itals) Hoffman if it was ever to chase valuable Yankee dollars.
 Unfortunately, his nose had been put out of joint after an earlier deal to represent the brand Stateside had turned sour before the ink on the concession agreement was dry.
 A still aggrieved Hoffman was intrigued by talk of the Giulietta but nonetheless rebuffed Alfa's entreaties.
 It was only after much wooing that he departed for Italy for a preview of the 750-series Sprint coupé that was due to be launched at the '54 Turin Salon.
 He liked what he saw but stipulated that Alfa needed to produce an open-top roadster version.
-A sceptical management didn't consider there was much in the way of local demand but, such was Hoffman's sway in North America, it acquiesced on the proviso that he would act as the marque's official importer.
+A sceptical management didn't consider there being much in the way of local demand but, such was Hoffman's sway in North America, it acquiesced on the proviso that he would act as the marque's official importer.

 Both Pinin Farina and Bertone styling houses were invited to submit proposals.
-The latter, which only a few years earlier had appeared destined for the embalming table, had enjoyed a remarkable reversal of fortune thanks in no small part to backing from American motor mogul Stanley H 'Wacky' Arnolt.
-That, and it landing the gig to style and also build the Giulietta Sprint coupé.
+The latter, which only a few years earlier appeared destined for the embalming table, had enjoyed a remarkable reversal of fortune thanks in no small part to backing from American motor mogul Stanley H. 'Wacky' Arnolt.
+That and it landing the gig to style and also build the Giuletta Sprint coupé.
 Having a genius on the design team - as the design team - didn't hurt its chances either.
 Never afraid to buck the herd, Franco Scaglione could think for himself and was arguably the most original stylist of his generation.
-Resolutely uncompromising about compromise, that same decade would witness his remarkable BAT aerodynamic studies from which some design cues would be transposed intact onto the Spider prototype.
+Resolutely uncompromising about compromising, that same decade would witness his remarkable B.A.T. aerodynamic studies from which some design cues would be transposed intact onto the Spider prototype.

-But as any Alfa fan knows, Bertone didn't land the contract, Pinin Farina's offering being picked for production by Hoffman on the proviso that it gained wind-up windows.
-All of which would infer that he disliked the Scaglione car; but, for a while at least, it would appear that he entertained the notion of selling both variations on the theme.
+But as we all know by rote, Bertone didn't land the contract, Pinin Farina's offering being picked for production by Hoffman on the proviso that it gained wind-up windows.
+All of which would infer that he disliked the Scaglione car but, for a while at least, it would appear that he entertained the notion of selling (itals) both (end itals) variations on the theme.
 In fact, the Bertone car only failed because it was deemed too laborious to build.
 Indeed, company principal Nuccio Bertone admitted many years later that if Scaglione had a failing, it was his inability to think in terms of how his flights of fancy could be replicated.

-Even sc, Hoffman went so far as to sound out Bertone about the possibility of making the car's body out of the new-fangled wonder material, glassfibre.
+Even so, Hoffman even went as far as to sound out Bertone about the possibility of making the car's body out of new-fangled wonder material, glassfibre.
 His response remains unrecorded but somehow you imagine it wasn't polite.

 Bertone's tender was subsequently forgotten, the firm finding more success with the Sprint Speciale before an argument while at the '59 Turin Salon prompted Scaglione's departure.
-No longer

-Top and above Spider with first owner's wife, Jolanda Renzo, in mid-'50s; stripdown during restoration revealed original two-tone paint under later red. willing to accommodate his artiste's more capricious tendencies, Nuccio Bertone replaced him with unknown - and unproven - wannabe artist Giorgetto Giugiaro.
-The troubled Scaglione consequently became a freelancer, creating such landmark beauties as the Alfa Tipo 33 Stradale while battling an addiction to morphine, a tragic cascade which began when he was invalided during WW2.
+No longer willing to accommodate his artiste's more capricious tendencies, Nuccio Bertone replaced him with unknown - and unproven - wannabe artist, Giorgetto Giugiaro.
+The troubled Scaglione consequently became a freelancer, creating such landmark beauties as the Alfa Tipo 33 Stradale while battling an addiction to morphine, a tragic cascade which began with him being invalided during WW2.
 He would die in obscurity in 1993.